-Please submit the LOI by downloading and filling out the Letter of Intent Cover Sheet (DOCX), and then sending it, along with CVs of all investigators, as a single PDF to both email@example.com and firstname.lastname@example.org.
-The materials must be received no later than 12:00 pm (noon) on the due date.
+Please review the LOI Guidance (DOCX), then download and fill out the Letter of Intent Cover Sheet (DOCX).
+Send the cover sheet, LOI, and CVs of all investigators, as a single PDF, to both email@example.com and firstname.lastname@example.org.
+The materials must be received no later than 12 pm (noon) on the due date.

 Following review, a subset of LOIs will be invited to submit a full Pilot proposal.

 If you were invited to resubmit your application, you are not required to submit an LOI.
 Resubmitted applications must include a new signed and dated cover sheet as well as a cover letter (immediately after the cover sheet) indicating how reviewers' questions have been addressed.
 In addition, revisions to the body of the proposal must be indicated in bold face or underlined.

 Current deadlines can be seen on the Application Deadlines page.
 All submissions are due by 12 pm (noon).